 Secretts Farm, Surrey

-Secretts Farm in Surrey is a sprawling farm growing an estimated 30,000 pumpkins in their fields, and opens from October 24-29th.
+Secretts Farm in Surrey is a sprawling farm growing an estimated 30,000 pumpkins in their fields, with an annual Pumpkin Festival.
 There are tractor and trailer rides to take you into the pumpkin fields ready for children to pick for Halloween.

 As well as picking your own pumpkin during their pumpkin week, there are a range of activities on offer, including face painting, biscuit decorating, pumpkin-themed sweet and savoury snacks and more.